Legalizing Feng Shui

 After about a month of being forced to ignore the others in the room, I pushed the tables together and offset the workspaces.
 Within a week, we went out to lunch together more and started to gel as a team.
 Things were going so well, we moved into a new, larger space – with built-in desks forcing us into the corners, backs to each other.
 We lasted 3 months in that space before disbanding.

-3 thoughts on “Legalizing Feng Shui
+3 replies on “Legalizing Feng Shui”

 1. Why is this an Issue?